 Ovarian cancer is an aggressive tumor that affects the ovaries.
-How far the cancer has spread affects a woman’s chance of survival.
-Most doctors use surgery or chemotherapy to treat ovarian cancer.
-Drugs and cosmetic products such as fertility drugs, male hormones or talcum powder may increase ovarian cancer risk.
+The amount that the cancer has spread to other parts of the body affects a woman’s chance of survival.
+Most doctors use surgery, chemotherapy or targeted medication therapy to treat ovarian cancer.
+Drugs and cosmetic products such as fertility drugs, hormone therapy after menopause or talcum powder may increase ovarian cancer risk.

 Ovarian cancer starts when cells in the ovaries grow out of control and form tumors.
 More women die of ovarian cancer than any other type of reproductive cancer.